shawnferry/HOL7712-gitbook/setup/enable-puppet.md

 $$

-1. Change the config\/server property on puppet:master to set the name of the puppet server.
+1. Change the config\/server property on puppet:master to set the name of the Puppet server.
 In this lab, everyone should be able to use the server called 'puppet'.
-In your environment, you would want to use the FQDN of your puppet master.
+In your environment, you would want to use the FQDN of your Puppet master.

   `svccfg -s puppet:master setprop config/server=puppet`